 Source: Visit Liverpool

-30. Martin Mere Wildfowl & Wetland Trust
+36. Martin Mere Wildfowl & Wetland Trust

 If weather permits, you can enjoy a great day out in this beautiful wetland centre close by Liverpool.
-Your children will enjoy exploring all the wild birds and will certainly have fun meeting with otters.
-A perfect outdoor activity for the whole family and a good way to exercise too.

 Address: Lane, Burscough, Ormskirk, Lancashire, L40 0TA